biopython/biopython/DEPRECATED.rst

 Python 2.7
 ----------
-We will drop support for Python 2.7 no later than 2020, in line with the end-of-life or sunset date for Python 2.7 itself.
+No longer supported as of Release 1.77 (2020, in line with end-of-life or sunset date for Python 2.7 itself), having triggered a warning in prior releases.

 Python 3.0, 3.1, 3.2
 --------------------